Brainstorm (1983 film): Natalie Wood's death

 Production of Brainstorm was nearly discontinued after Natalie Wood's death by drowning during a production break in November 1981.
 By this point, Wood had already completed all of her major scenes, but, due to mounting financial problems, MGM took Wood's death as an opportunity to terminate the already troubled production.
 "When she died," said Trumbull, "all the sets were locked and frozen on all the stages.
 No one could get in or out without special permission while all the negotiations took place."

 Trumbull believed that financially strapped MGM simply got cold feet about providing the remainder of the funds to complete Brainstorm.
 "MGM's problem was that insurance institution Lloyd's of London, when it took depositions from me and other people, realized that the film could be finished.
 Why should they pay an insurance claim for something that really wasn't damaged goods?"
 When MGM refused to pay for the film to be completed, Lloyd's of London provided $2.75 million for Trumbull to complete principal photography and an additional $3.5 million towards post-production.

 Meanwhile, other studios showed interest in buying Brainstorm from MGM to release as their own production.
 "MGM decided to allow Lloyd's of London to offer the film to many of the major studios in town," said Trumbull.
 "Several of them made bids to MGM.
 And the studio suddenly realized that a lot of other people in this town were excited about Brainstorm, and were ready to put up millions of dollars.
 MGM figured they'd look like jerks if they let it go and it turned out to be a big success.

 So they finally decided to work out this deal where Lloyd's of London would put up the remaining money and become a profit participant."
 Trumbull proceeded to complete the film by rewriting the script and using Natalie Wood's younger sister Lana for Wood's few remaining scenes.
 The film carries the dedication credit "To Natalie".

 Effects

-The film was conceived as an introduction to Trumbull's Showscan 60-frames-per-second 70-M.M. process.
+The film was conceived as an introduction to Trumbull's Showscan 60-frames-per-second 70 mm process.
 "In movies people often do flashbacks and point-of-view shots as a gauzy, mysterious, distant kind of image," Trumbull recalled.
 "And I wanted to do just the opposite, which was to make the material of the mind even more real and high-impact than 'reality'".

 MGM withdrew its plans to release the experimental picture in the new format.
 Trumbull instead shot the virtual-reality sequences in 24-frames-per-second Super Panavision 70 with an aspect ratio of 2.2:1.
 The rest of the film was shot in conventional 35mm with an aspect ratio of approximately 1.7 to 1.